department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

   - heading: More information about your benefits
     links:
     - url: /life-insurance/manage-your-policy/
-      title: Managing Your Policy
+      title: Accessing Your Policy
       description: Already have VA life insurance?
-Manage your policy online.
+Access your policy online.
 aliases:
   - /life-insurance/options-and-eligibility/tsgli/
 ---